-In addition to bringing my desktop computer, I also purchased an inexpensive Brother laser printer with wireless capabilities.
+In addition to bringing my desktop computer to college, I also purchased an inexpensive Brother laser printer.
 I can quickly print out an assignment for class, scan in pages, and make copies.
 Because I got the printer and toner on super sale (start checking advertisements now!), it’s cheaper than having to go print out items at the library.
-To register a wireless printer, follow the same instructions listed here for registering an Amazon Echo.

 Why have one screen when you can have two?
 I hooked up a 26″ TV monitor on an adjacent table to use as a second monitor for my desktop computer.
 I commonly use this when running multiple applications, or when taking notes on a video.
-I also can stream tabs on my Google Chrome browser to my TV monitor using a Chromecast.
+Another bonus is that I can use my Google Chromecast to broadcast information.

 Make materials accessible

-I learned how to create accessible materials using Microsoft Word back in high school and refined that process throughout college- read more about making documents accessible in Microsoft Word here.
-I usually use my desktop for this because the process is faster and I can enlarge documents easily.
+I learned how to create accessible materials using Microsoft Word back in high school and refined that process throughout college.
+Typically, I use my desktop for this because the process is faster and I can enlarge documents easily.
 I love that I can turn almost any document into a format that I can read quickly and easily.
-I also can read materials from Bookshare, Nook, and Kindle.
-Read more about Bookshare here, using Nook eReaders here, and my review of the Kindle Fire here.

 Utilize library resources